lukerm/lukerm-tutorials/java/readme.md

 ```

 As an exercise, try to extend this to accept command-line arguments to specify the number of ticks for each clock hand (no solution given!).

+## Further Reading

+I learnt Java by delving into [this book](https://math.hws.edu/javanotes/) - I fully recommend it if you want to learn the language.
+It's free.